Pakistani nationalism: Syed Ahmed Khan and the Indian Rebellion of 1857

 Seeing this atmosphere of despair and despondency, Syed launched his attempts to revive the spirit of progress within the Muslim community of India.
 He was convinced that the Muslims, in their attempt to regenerate themselves, had failed to realise that mankind had entered a very important phase of its existence, i.e., an era of science and learning.
 He knew that the realisation of that was the source of progress and prosperity for the British.
 Therefore, modern education became the pivot of his movement for regeneration of the Indian Muslims.
 He tried to transform the Muslim outlook from a mediaeval one to a modern one.
 Syed's first and foremost objective was to acquaint the British with the Indian mind; his next goal was to open the minds of his countrymen to European literature, science and technology.
 Therefore, in order to attain these goals, Syed launched the Aligarh Movement, of which Aligarh was the center.
 He had two immediate objectives in mind: to remove the state of misunderstanding and tension between the Muslims and the new British government, and to induce them to go after the opportunities available under the new regime without deviating in any way from the fundamentals of their faith.

 Syed Ahmed Khan converted the existing cultural and religious entity among Indian Muslims into a separatist political force, throwing a Western cloak of nationalism over the Islamic concept of culture.
-The distinct sense of value, culture and tradition among Indian Muslims, which originated from the nature of Islamization of the Indian populace during the Muslim conquests in the Indian subcontinent, was used for a separatist identity leading to the Pakistan Movement.
+The distinct sense of value, culture and tradition among Indian Muslims, which originated from the nature of Islamisation of the Indian populace during the Muslim conquests in the Indian subcontinent, was used for a separatist identity leading to the Pakistan Movement.